-This was my first diaper cake ever and I got the idea from looking at diaper cake instructions on the web.
+Here are the diaper cake instructions I followed to my my first diaper cake ever.
 Everyone has their own unique touches so there are endless opportunities.
 It was a blast to make.

 I bought a cake platter from AC Moores, a bottle of baby body wash and a bottle for the center poles (which I filled with pastel dinner mints), diapers and ribbons.
 I also needed scissors and a sewing needle and string and some rubber bands; of course whichever “baby” items desired for the top are also required.
 I rubber banded all the inside diapers to save ribbon and time.
 I can’t wait to make more and get more creative.